koriaf/parks-bce-integration-bookable-things/api_reservations.rst

     amentity owner handling reservations and working to meet all the people coming to see it.

+    Optional GET "sort" field (default is "chronological" which means "by start date smaller first") can contain one of the values "chronological", "product_name", "units", "agent_name", "total_cost" with optional "-" sign in front of it to change the direction.

     Please note that reservation object has informational readonly fields start_time and end_time; you can't update them and they are filled automatically from the first slot start time and the last slot end time respectively, reflecting the full